francoism90/asus-router/aimesh/README.md

 ssh 192.168.x.x
 ```

-> Note: Changing an AiMesh node directly, may cause it stop working.
-> It is recommended to work with nvram variables, and not using the web interface itself.
-> See Troubleshooting when the node doesn't connect anymore.
+## Using scripts

+It is recommended to have the same values defined in `wlboost`, even when the main router doesn't offer that feature as they are in sync (e.g. the `wl2` interface may not exists on the AiMesh router, but it's settings are still being pushed to the node(s)).

+You may also want to setup `wlboost` on the AiMesh node (including service scripts).
+Even when it should apply the same settings, it may not sync everything.

+## Experimental

+> Warning: The following may cause your AiMesh-node from working!

+The following are experimental, please use at your own risk.

-## Disable route redirect
+### Disable route redirect

 This allows you to enter the AiMesh-node interface: